jstritch/easy-git-annex/README.md

 ### API options

-An application may control the environment variables passed to the command and register callbacks for stdout and stderr using the [ApiOptions](https://jstritch.github.io/easy-git-annex/interfaces/ApiOptions.html) parameter.
+An application can control the environment variables passed to the command and register callbacks for stdout and stderr using the [ApiOptions](https://jstritch.github.io/easy-git-annex/interfaces/ApiOptions.html) parameter.